openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 Annoncing the first virtual launch party

-Dear folk, we are organizing a special event for the openSUSE 11.4 launch, and youâ€™re
+Dear folk, we are organizing a special event for the openSUSE 11.4 launch, and you’re
         invited.
 Virtually all of you can participate, and increase the success of it.
 And spend a good time.